arseto/laravel-table-view/README.md

 Laravel 5 Package for easily displaying table views for Eloquent Collections with search and sort functionality built in.

+This is a fork to attempt continuation of the original [project here](https://github.com/larkinwhitaker/laravel-table-view).

 Installation
 ----